College/Institute: EPI, and Institute of Food and Agricultural Sciences

 Curriculum vitae: PDF

-Dr. Jeff Bloomquist joined EPI in December 2009 from Virginia Tech, where he has been a researcher and professor in the entomology department.
-He studies comparative neurotoxicology of insects and mammals.
-Dr. Bloomquist’s recent research has centered upon developing chemical control methods to target vector mosquitoes.
+Dr. Jeff Bloomquist joined EPI in November of 2009.
+In the broadest sense, he studies comparative neurotoxicology of synthetic and natural compounds in insects and mammals.
+Over the past decade, Dr. Bloomquist’s research has centered upon developing chemical control methods to target disease vector mosquitoes.

 Phone: (352) 273-9417